taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 - **name**: specify the name of the database.

 - **drop**: indicate whether to delete the database before inserting.
-The default is true.
+The value can be 'yes' or 'no'.
+No means do not drop.
+The default is to drop.

 - **replica**: specify the number of replicas when creating the database.